srtucker22/glipchat/README.md

 ### Electron Notes:

-quasar uses <a href="https://github.com/mixmaxhq/meteor-electron">meteor-electron</a> to easily transform into a downloadable desktop app and update as you develop.
-For settings.json configuration for this feature, please refer to the <a href="https://github.com/mixmaxhq/meteor-electron">meteor-electron documentation</a>.
+quasar uses <a href="https://github.com/mixmaxhq/meteor-electron" target="_blank">meteor-electron</a> to easily transform into a downloadable desktop app and update as you develop.
+For settings.json configuration for this feature, please refer to the <a href="https://github.com/mixmaxhq/meteor-electron" target="_blank">meteor-electron documentation</a>.

 meteor-electron has been modified to build a compressed version of the quasar desktop app at <code>quasar/public/downloads/{platform}-{arch}/quasar.zip</code>, which browser versions can reference for easy downloading.
-See <a href="https://github.com/srtucker22/quasar/blob/master/client/components/modules/download-button.component.jsx#L57">download-button.component.jsx</a> for how components reference this directory.
+See <a href="https://github.com/srtucker22/quasar/blob/master/client/components/modules/download-button.component.jsx#L57" target="_blank">download-button.component.jsx</a> for how components reference this directory.

 ## Application Design Overview